adlerweb/lenc-update/README.md

 1. Make sure your ini files do meet the following requirements:
  1. Your ini-files must be named exactly as the domain name requested in the ini file before the suffix.
  1. Make sure the ini-files do have a suffix of `.ini` (or you have to change the script configuration later on).
- 1. SAN certificates are not supported presently by lenc-updater.
+ 1. [SAN certificates](https://en.wikipedia.org/wiki/SubjectAltName) are not supported presently by lenc-updater (even if supported by letsencrypt some day in the future).